Arthaia Ann Spivey-Barksdale, Youngstown, Ohio

 She enjoyed cooking, puzzle books, watching movies (of all kind) and most important, being around her family.

-She is survived by her children, Samara L. Spivey, John (Melissa) Shade both of Youngstown and Quintin Spivey of Columbus, Ohio and 16 grandchildren and 12 great-grandchildren; two siblings, Thomas W. Spivey, Jr., and Marvin Spivey and a host of nieces, nephews as well as other relatives and friends.
+She is survived by her children, Samara L. Spivey, John (Melissa) Shade both of Youngstown and Quintin Spivey of Columbus, Ohio; 16 grandchildren; 12 great-grandchildren; two siblings, Thomas W. Spivey, Jr., and Marvin Spivey and a host of nieces, nephews as well as other relatives and friends.

 She was preceded in death by her parents and her brother, Tommy Lou Harden.